MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 **ASG + Load Balancers**

 Application Load Balancer checks can be much richer.
+They can monitor the state of HTTP or HTTPS requests.

+ASG Scaling processes:
+* Launch and Terminate - Suspend and resume (??).
+* AddToLoadBalancer - add to LB on launch.
+* AlarmNotification - accept notification from CloudWatch.